ed-stubbs/ops-manual/README.md

 ### Awareness
 If a meeting agenda comprises exclusively "awareness" items, consider whether it should be an email.
 Otherwise it risks being a waste of time for the presenter and the audience, or becoming an unstructured Q&A session.

+# Planning

+## People are bad at planning
+History shows that people are very bad at estimating how long they will take to complete large, multi-step projects.
+This is known as the [planning fallacy](https://en.wikipedia.org/wiki/Planning_fallacy).
+In a study, when asked to provide 50th, 75th and 99th percentile estimates for how long they will take to complete an assignment, less than 50% of students completed their assignment by their own 99th-percentile estimates.

+### Inside view
+The "inside view" is planning based on what you know about the project at hand.
+This is highly susceptible to optimism bias.

+Evidence shows that even after several similar projects, people tend not to learn lessons around planning and time estimation, continuing to take the optimistic view and assuming they have perfect knowledge of the future.
+They assume that the issues that arose in previous projects were unique and specific to those projects, and won't arise in future.
+While this may be the case with the specific issues, the overall incidence of issues from "unknown unknowns" is unlikely to change much from project to project -- especially within the same organisation, field, or class of projects.

+### Outside view
+The "outside view" is planning based on past experience from similar projects.
+This has been shown to give much more accurate predictions than the inside view.

+It is less susceptible to optimism bias.
+People have to justify explicitly why their project will take less time than previous ones, instead of implicitly assuming an absence of unforeseen problems.